Specialized medical services

 In recent years, new drugs for treating diabetes have been marketed one after another, and medical devices related to the treatment of diabetes are constantly being developed.
 Ingenious insulin pumps and subcutaneous continuous glucose meters will be introduced to medical treatment in the future.
 The Diabetes Center has established a system which can respond flexibly to such new devices.

-For consultation, please contact Osaka University Hospital's Social Service Department with a letter of referral from the patient's current medical facility or clinic for an appointment.
+For consultation, please contact Osaka University Hospital's Patient Support Center with a letter of referral from the patient's current medical facility or clinic for an appointment.
 For more information, please contact the outpatient clinic of one of the departments in charge (Metabolic Medicine, Geriatrics and Hypertension, Pediatrics).

 |First visit||8:30 am to 11:00 am|